dukeluo/eslint-plugin-check-file/docs/rules/folder-match-with-fex.md

-# The folder should match the naming pattern specified by the file extension (folder-match-with-fex)
+# The folder should match the naming pattern specified by its file (folder-match-with-fex)

-Allows you to enforce a consistent naming pattern for the folder of the specified file.
+Allows you to enforce a consistent naming pattern for the specified files' folder names.

 ## Rule Details

-This rule aims to format the folder of the specified file.
-This rule uses the glob match syntax to match a file and declare the naming pattern for the folder.
+This rule aims to format the folder of the specified files.
+It will be useful when you want to group the specified files into a folder.
+This rule uses the glob match syntax to match target files and declare the naming pattern for their folder names.

 If the rule had been set as follows:
 ```js